kyubisation/angular-server-side-configuration/README.md

 ### index.html (Optional)
 Add `<!--CONFIG-->` to index.html.
 This will be replaced by the configuration script tag.
-This is optional, as the environment variables can simply be inserted somewhere in the head tag.
+This is optional, as the environment variables can be configured to be inserted in the head tag.
 It is however the safest option.

 ```html